 What is Amazon S3 versioning?

 Amazon S3 versioning is a feature that enables you to keep multiple copies of an object in your Amazon S3 bucket.
-You can then access these objects using their respective versions, enabling easy collaboration on specific files or changes made over time while saving current state for the latest release.
+You can then access these objects using their respective versions, enabling easy collaboration on specific files or changes made over time while saving the current state for the latest release.

-Amazon Simple Storage Service (S3) provides storage through web services interfaces and helps businesses build scalable applications more efficiently by removing infrastructure concerns such as hosting servers, capacity provisioning and scaling up/down resources according to business needs.
+Amazon Simple Storage Service (S3) provides storage through web services interfaces and helps businesses build scalable applications more efficiently by removing infrastructure concerns such as hosting servers, capacity provisioning, and scaling up/down resources according to business needs.

 Using buckets that are versioning-enabled, you can recover from accidental actions:

-- Objects are not deleted permanently, but are marked as deleted as the current version.
+- Objects are not deleted permanently but are marked as deleted as the current version.
 It is easy to restore previous versions.

 - A new version of an object will be created when you overwrite an existing one.
 You can easily restore previous versions.

 What are the objects and buckets in AWS Versioning?

 A bucket is a simple storage container for objects.
 An object can be any file and the data that describes it, such as name or size.
 To store an object in Amazon S3 you create a bucket to put them into then upload the files from your computer directly into it.
 Once they’re there you’ll have access to download and move them around at will without having issues with loading times like on traditional web servers!